Chelsea Handler, Jennifer Aniston Feud: Netflix To Cancel Talk Show As Stars Boycott Comedian?

-Chelsea Handler could be losing her multi-million dollar deal with Netflix and it will all have been over her alleged feud with former pal, Jennifer Aniston.
+Chelsea Handler could be losing her multi-million dollar deal with Netflix, and it will all have been over her alleged feud with former pal, Jennifer Aniston.

 According to Radar Online, Chelsea Handler has burned several bridges with people as of late, including one with Jennifer, who reportedly accused the comedian of spilling secrets about her marriage to Justin Theroux with other people.